vinayakg/vinayakg.github.io/_posts/2020-06-27-infinicache-on-serverless.md

 ### Key Observations
 Some key observations based on experiments conducted that are worth mentioning from the paper

-- In memory Object caching system built using stateless and ephemeral cloud functions
+- In memory Object caching system can be built using stateless and ephemeral cloud functions
 - A service model that charges customers based on requests instead of capacity usage.
 - A Lambda function that finishes execution is kept by AWS for at most 27 minutes if that function is not invoked again.
 - Lifespan of Lambda's can be extended using warm up functions